frankyildiz/Microservices/README.md

 Protocol            : HTTPS/HTTP
 Port                : 443/80
-Availability Zones  : Select AZs of RKE instances Target group        : `frank-rancher-http-80-tg` target group
+Availability Zones  : Select AZs of RKE instances Target group        : `fati-rancher-http-80-tg` target group
 ```

 * Configure ALB Listener of HTTP on `Port 80` to redirect traffic to HTTPS on `Port 443`.

-* Create DNS A record for `rancher.frankyildiz.com` and attach the `frank-rancher-alb` application load balancer to it.
+* Create DNS A record for `rancher.fatiyildiz.com` and attach the `fati-rancher-alb` application load balancer to it.

 * Install RKE, the Rancher Kubernetes Engine, [Kubernetes distribution and command-line tool](https://rancher.com/docs/rke/latest/en/installation/)) on Jenkins Server.